-Western 1 POINT - for applications of 0.25 hectares.
+- 1 POINT for applications of 0.25 hectares.

-3 POINTS - for applications between 0.26 hectares and 1 hectare.
-5 POINTS - for applications above 1 hectare.
+- 3 POINTS for applications between 0.26 hectares and 1 hectare.

+- 5 POINTS for applications above 1 hectare.

-Delivering better quality 1 POINT - for applications that meet the minimum diversity eligibility criteria for the option, which is: Rural Payments and Services - © Crown copyright • 75 per cent native broadleaves and 10 per cent mixed broadleaves or conifers where appropriate 3 POINTS - for applications that deliver more than the minimum diversity eligibility criteria for this option, which is: • 70 per cent native broadleaves and 15 per cent mixed broadleaves or conifers where appropriate 5 POINTS - for applications that deliver the maximum diversity eligibility criteria for this option, which is: • 70 per cent native broadleaves and 20 per cent mixed broadleaves or conifers where appropriate Delivery of good practice 1 POINT - for applications which meet the minimum relevant industry standards, but do not deliver any of the benefits detailed below.
-3 POINTS - for applications that meet one of the criteria detailed below: applications which demonstrate that you have liaised with consultees, communities and neighbours, prior to the scheme being submitted, and addressed where possible, any points they may have raised 5 POINTS - for applications that meet one of the criteria detailed below: applications which clearly demonstrate that you have thoroughly assessed the site conditions and propose the most appropriate management techniques to minimise the impacts to the environment.
-This must be beyond what you might be compelled to do within the conditions of the contract or recognised as an industry standard practice Or • applications which are community owned, led, or supported and clearly demonstrate the delivery of significant benefits to the local community such as designed landscape Value for money Applications where the cost of ancillary eligible capital supporting works, for example fencing, gates, tree shelters, bracken control, are: 1 POINT - more than 30 per cent of the total capital cost for initial planting.
+Delivering better quality

+- 1 POINT for applications that meet the minimum diversity eligibility criteria for the option, which is: - 75 per cent native broadleaves and 10 per cent mixed broadleaves or conifers where appropriate 3 POINTS for applications that deliver more than the minimum diversity eligibility criteria for this option, - 70 per cent native broadleaves and 15 per cent mixed broadleaves or conifers where appropriate - 5 POINTS for applications that deliver the maximum diversity eligibility criteria for this option, which is: - 70 per cent native broadleaves and 20 per cent mixed broadleaves or conifers where appropriate

+Delivery of good practice

+- 1 POINT for applications which meet the minimum relevant industry standards, but do not deliver any of the benefits detailed below. - 3 POINTS for applications that meet one of the criteria detailed below: - applications which demonstrate that you have liaised with consultees, communities and neighbours, prior to the scheme being submitted, and addressed where possible, any points they may have raised - 5 POINTS for applications that meet one of the criteria detailed below: - applications which clearly demonstrate that you have thoroughly assessed the site conditions and propose the most appropriate management techniques to minimise the impacts to the environment.
+This must be beyond what you might be compelled to do within the conditions of the contract or recognised as an industry standard practice applications which are community owned, led, or supported and clearly demonstrate the delivery of significant benefits to the local community such as designed landscape

+Or

+Value for money

+Applications where the cost of ancillary eligible capital supporting works, for example fencing, gates, tree shelters, bracken control, are:

+1 POINT - more than 30 per cent of the total capital cost for initial planting.

+Example for 1 point

+Core capital item:

+Initial planting 1 hectare 'Northern Isles' = £3,600

+Ancillary capital items:

+Deer Fence: 350 metres x £6.80 = £2,380

+Ancillary costs as a percentage of the total costs of initial planting:

 6 POINTS - less than 30 per cent of the total capital cost for initial planting.

 10 POINTS - less than 10 per cent of the total capital cost for initial planting.

-Supplementary point - additional benefit 1 POINT - will be awarded, as an additional point, where:
+Supplementary point - additional benefit

+1 POINT - will be awarded, as an additional point, where:

-• applications are in an area identified as 'preferred' within the relevant Forestry and Woodland Strategy (or equivalent)
+applications are in an area identified as 'preferred' within the relevant Forestry and Woodland Strategy (or equivalent)

 Recent changes

-Section Change Previous text New text
+Section Change Previous text New text Scoring criteria Specific threshold score removed.
+Threshold score = 10 points -

-Species selection Addition of PDF with a list of tree species codes to be used.
-Tree species codes (PDF)

 Previous versions

 Previous versions of this page

 Download guidance

 Click 'Download this page' to create a printable version of this guidance you can save or print out.